Reducing Misrepresentation in Life Insurance

 Next Steps

-While NDAs prevent me from sharing details, the team is building on this foundation with new innovations that will take the experience-and accuracy-even further.
+While NDAs prevent me from sharing details, the team is building on this foundation with new innovations that will take the experience and accuracy even further.